 Famous Natives and Residents:

 - Dave Thomas, founder of Wendy's Restaurant Chain

-Atlantic City has been a rather frequent subject in popular culture.
-A 1981 movie, 'Atlantic City', starring Burt Lancaster, is named for the city.
-A popular Bruce Springsteen song, 'Atlantic City,' depicting a young couple's escape to the city, appears on Springsteen's 1982 album 'Nebraska.'
+The city has been a rather frequent subject in popular culture.
+A 1981 movie starring Burt Lancaster, is named for the city.
+A popular Bruce Springsteen song depicting a young couple's escape, appears on Springsteen's 1982 album "Nebraska."

-More recently, several episodes of Donald Trump's television show, 'The Apprentice', have been based and filmed in Atlantic City.
+More recently, several episodes of Donald Trump's television show, "The Apprentice", have been based and filmed in the area.

-The city is famous for its boardwalk, and is the home of the Miss America pageant, which has been held here since 1921.
-The streets of Atlantic City are also used in the American version of the board game Monopoly.
+It is famous for its boardwalk, and is the home of the Miss America pageant, which has been held here since 1921.
+The streets are also used in the American version of the board game Monopoly.

-The original inhabitants of Absecon Island, on which Atlantic City rests, were the Lenni-Lenape Indians.
+The original inhabitants of Absecon Island, on which it rests, were the Lenni-Lenape Indians.

 The Lenni-Lenapes would travel over the Old Indian Trail from the Mainland to the island to spend the summer months.
 The trail, which was located approximately where Florida Ave. is today, was five miles long over the marshland.